ArmsTina/meta_front_capstone/README.md

 ## Features

 - **Home Page**: A welcoming page introducing Little Lemon and its unique offerings. ✅
-- **About Page**: Learn about the history, mission, and team behind Little Lemon. ▶️
+- **About Page**: Learn about the history, mission, team behind, and information of Little Lemon. ✅
 - **Menu Page**: Explore the delicious food and drink options available. ✅
 - **Reservations Page**: Book a table at Little Lemon with a user-friendly reservation form. ▶️
 - **Online Order Page**: Order your favorite dishes for pickup or delivery. ▶️